jacobsomer/jacobsomer.github.io/Lesotho.md

 This sample project was created to demonstrate some of my capabilities with R. To begin this Project, I gathered data from GADM (the Database of Global Administrative Areas), and WorldPop.
 I then created a data frame that combined 25 different variables sorted by administrative subdivision.
 After extracting the raster layers into one object, I was then able to perform different functions on the data.

 ## My Data Frame
-Not every variable is presented.
 ![](https://github.com/jacobsomer/jacobsomer.github.io/blob/master/Screenshot%20(14).png)
+Note: Not all collumns are represented.

 ## Lesotho Topography
 The two maps below were made using the plot() and ggplot() functions in R. One is a topographical map of Lesotho, and the other is a graph that compares the log of population and the topography of Lesotho.